niclee1803/Hospital-Management-System-HMS/README.md

   *
 * Doctor can update medical records (diagnoses, treatments, and prescriptions) of patients under their care
 * Patient can update their contact info (Phone number and email)
+* Appointments now has full working functionality for all users - patients, doctors*, pharmacists and admins (* doctors cannot see personal schedule and set availability for appointments just yet - need some clarification on this)

 ## Extra features
 * Password hashing (SHA256) - default pw is password